Chloe Latto

 Profile

-After completing my bachelor’s degree, I entered the workforce in hope of implementing my learning.
-Starting as a Project Administrator and working up to a Project Manager within technology implementation projects, I found a new excitement to learn more in the field of IT and further my knowledge in business.
-After a 3-year study break I completed my EMBA with my research project centred around how technology impacts short-term memory and how this correlate to workplace productivity.
-After taking a further year off research to focus on my career, I became increasingly interested in research and how I could investigate organisational problems through academia and contribute to the wider knowledge base and future organisational success through my findings.
-This has led to commencing my PhD with a focus on how human-AI collaboration impacts organisational structures.
+After completing her Bachelor’s degree, Chloe entered the workforce in the hope of implementing her learning.
+Starting as a project administrator and working up to a project manager within technology implementation projects, Chloe became excited to learn more in the field of IT and further her knowledge in business.
+After a 3-year study break she completed her EMBA with a research project centred around how technology impacts short-term memory and how this correlates to workplace productivity.
+After taking a further year off research to focus on her career, Chloe became increasingly interested in research and how she could investigate organisational problems through academia.
+This led to her commencing a PhD with a focus on how human-AI collaboration impacts organisational structures.

 Abstract